-Financial planners generally recommended that you roll over your 401(k) into an IRA when you leave a job.
-But there may be some important exceptions to consider before doing so.
+Financial planners generally recommend that you roll over your 401(k) into an IRA when you leave a job – but there may be some important exceptions to consider before doing so.
+Like every aspect of financial planning, a rollover isn’t a one-size-fits-all solution.

 - It is more difficult to keep track of multiple retirement accounts that are spread among different employer plans.